learn-co-curriculum/dsc-git-branches/README.md

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)

+_Stick-person's advice is not good for development, great for humor!_

 <a href='https://learn.co/lessons/git-collaboration-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-collaboration-readme'>Git Collaboration</a> on Learn.co and start learning to code for free.</p>